asteyven/SET08103-base/units/unit01/unit1a.md

 ## Behavioural Objectives

-At the end of this lecture you will be able to:
+At the end of this Unit you will be able to:

 - [ ] **Define** what a *software engineering method* is.
 - [ ] **List** the *three Software Development Lifecycle* types.